6 key benefits of machine learning for business

 • AI in aviation not only determines ticket prices but also ensures air traffic control and air traffic management.

-• ML and AI in finance and banking often use natural language processing (technology that lets machines understand human language, verbal or written) to make conversational AI banking systems.
+• Machine learning and AI in finance and banking often use natural language processing (technology that lets machines understand human language, verbal or written) to make conversational AI banking systems.
 These systems ensure customer support.
 However, it could be used for financial advisory or regulatory compliance in the financial sector.

 • A wide variety of applications is found for AI in the public sector.
 For example, tax fraud detection, road traffic accident prediction, or emergency response.